at-voice-code-samples/callcenter/README.md

 ##### This is a simple but functionally complete call center app
-This version asks the caller to call back when all operators are on call
+For this version, when all available operators are busy, consequent callers are placed on hold.
-See the "queue" branch for a version that places the caller on hold
-until an operator is free.
+To dequeue callers on hold, a free operator simply calls the virtualnumber and gets connected
+to one of the callers on hold.
+Note that for operators on SIP phones, the callback for each SIP address has to be configured to
+respond with the dequeue action for this to work.

 ###### Build:
 ```